 On qualification Fitz vets have entered all aspects of the veterinary profession.
 Recent graduates can be found in small, mixed and large animal practice (both in the UK and overseas) and have taken up internships and veterinary research positions at veterinary schools in both the UK and USA.

 Applicants who satisfy the entry requirements and impress at interview can expect to receive a conditional offer.
-The typical A Level offer for Medicine A*A*A in three science or maths subjects.
-The typical IB offer is 40-41 points with 776 at Higher Level.
-A Level (or equivalent) Chemistry is required, and it is usual for Fitzwilliam College to specify that one A* grade should be in Chemistry.
+The typical A Level offer for Medicine A*AA in three sciences or maths subjects.
+The typical IB offer is 40-42 points with 776 at Higher Level.
+A Level (or equivalent) Chemistry is required, and it is usual for Fitzwilliam College to specify that the A* grade should be in Chemistry.

 Veterinary Medicine at Cambridge

 The veterinary course at Cambridge equips students with the scientific knowledge and clinical skills to excel within the veterinary profession.
 At Cambridge this training is underpinned by the academic support and guidance provided by the Colleges.

 Lectures and practicals in all subjects are organized by University departments and held in Faculty buildings near the centre of Cambridge.
 The University's teaching sessions are supplemented by weekly supervisions in each major subject.
 Supervisions involve groups of two to four students, and are typically given by a Fellow or Member of Fitzwilliam.
 Supervisions allow discussion of individual students' work and academic difficulties.
 The supervision system is one of the biggest teaching advantages of Cambridge and is one of the most common reasons for students choosing to come to the University.